drgarlic/mali/README.md

 - Non-EUFI systems
 - External storage

 **NOTE:** This script only supports basic hardware with Intel inside.
-If you need to, you'll have to install additional drivers yourself. (wifi, bluetooth, ...)
+If you need to, you'll have to install additional drivers yourself once the installation is completed.

 # How to use ?

-Recommended:
+Recommended method:

 ```bash
 wget https://github.com/gawlk/alis/blob/master/fifo.sh